bft-smart/fabric-orderingservice/multihostInstall/README.md

 docker-engine-selinux \
 docker-engine

-# rm -rf /var/lib/docker/
+rm -rf /var/lib/docker/

 If yum reports "No Packages marked for removal," that's ok.
 Directory /var/lib/docker/ contains images, containers, volumes, and networks, which should be deleted together.
 At this point, docker is completely unloaded.

-£®3£©install docker-ce
+Ôºà3Ôºâinstall docker-ce

-£®A£©install dependency packages
+ÔºàAÔºâinstall dependency packages

 The command is as follows:

-# yum install -y yum-utils \
+yum install -y yum-utils \
 device-mapper-persistent-data \
 lvm2

-£®B£©set up stable repository
+ÔºàBÔºâset up stable repository
 The command is as follows:

-# yum-config-manager \
+yum-config-manager \
 --add-repo \
 https://mirrors.aliyun.com/docker-ce/linux/centos/docker-ce.repo

 (C) View the available version of docker-ce
 The command is as follows:
-# yum list docker-ce --showduplicates | sort -r
+yum list docker-ce --showduplicates | sort -r

 Install the specified version of docker-ce
 From the above installation list, install docker-ce
-//For example: yum install docker-ce-18.03.0.ce
-# yum install docker-ce-<VERSION STRING>
+//For example: yum install docker-ce-18.03.0.ce yum install docker-ce-<VERSION STRING>

 (D) run docker
 The command is as follows:
-# systemctl start docker
+systemctl start docker

 (E) View the docker version
 The command is as follows:
-# docker version
+docker version

-2°¢Install docker-compose   Version£∫ 1.14.0 or higher
+2„ÄÅInstall docker-compose   VersionÔºö 1.14.0 or higher

-£®1£©Do the following command to download docker-compose
-#curl -L https://github.com/docker/compose/releases/download/1.19.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
+Ôºà1ÔºâDo the following command to download docker-compose curl -L https://github.com/docker/compose/releases/download/1.19.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose

-£®2£©Convert to an executable program
+Ôºà2ÔºâConvert to an executable program chmod +x /usr/local/bin/docker-compose
-#chmod +x /usr/local/bin/docker-compose

-3°¢Install go   Version£∫1.10.x
+3„ÄÅInstall go   VersionÔºö1.10.x

 (1) Download installation package
 Need the installation package to download from https://studygolang.com/dl